LimeEng/nauttaja/README.md

     This will list all available saves, sorted by time created.

-- **`nauttaja open`**
+- **`nauttaja open <noita|nauttaja>`**

-    This will open Noitas root directory in Windows explorer.
+    This will either open Noitas or nauttajas root directory in Windows explorer.
 Since this is dependent on Windows-specific functionality, this command will not work on other platforms.

 There is currently no way of removing saves with the tool.
 If you want to manually delete saves, they are located at `~/.nauttaja/saves`.